bjornsturmberg/NumBAT/docker_notes.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This runs the docker image, mounting the local directory to the path
-/home/NumBAT/ in the docker dontainer, and runs the bash shell)
+/home/NumBAT/ in the docker dontainer, and runs the bash shell).

 Changes made in the NumBAT source code now occur for the container also,
 allowing for local development and easy access of results.